ico-eagleye/OppositeRenderer/README.md

 In short *Opposite Renderer* is a GPU Photon Mapping Rendering Tool implemented in [CUDA](https://wikipedia.org/wiki/CUDA) using [OptiX](https://en.wikipedia.org/wiki/OptiX) library.
 It allows importing [Collada](https://en.wikipedia.org/wiki/Collada) scenes files and then render them to an image using [Progressive Photon Mapping](http://www.cgg.unibe.ch/publications/2011/progressive-photon-mapping-a-probabilistic-approach).

 ### This fork
-The project was forked to use it was basis for implementation of [Vertex Connection and Merging algorithm] (http://cgg.mff.cuni.cz/~jaroslav/papers/2012-vcm/) as part of Master's thesis project.
+The project was forked to use it as basis for implementation of [Vertex Connection and Merging algorithm] (http://cgg.mff.cuni.cz/~jaroslav/papers/2012-vcm/) as part of Master's thesis project.
 The initially set goal has not been achieved, only Vertex Connection part has been implemented (no merging).

+[tech. rep. (xx)] comments in the code refer to formulas in tech report ["Implementing Vertex Connection and Merging"](http://iliyan.com/publications/ImplementingVCM/ImplementingVCM_TechRep2012_rev2.pdf)

 The Server project hasn't been yet updated to work correctly due to changes in RenderEnging.
 So currently it compiles, but is non functional.

-The Sponza scene linked in the Stian's page has broken image references and fails to load.
-An updated version can be found [here] (http://dl.dropboxusercontent.com/u/3170426/Thesis/sponza.zip) the textures should be downloaded from [Crytek](http://www.crytek.com/cryengine/cryengine3/downloads) and extracted in same directory as the scene.
+Sponza and Conference scenes get be obtained [here] (https://www.dropbox.com/sh/ha3evkuy5qryz99/AADL-nc1QKgGL7KUVFztMznKa/Thesis/scenes)

 ## Where To Start?
 If this is your first time hearing about *Opposite Renderer*, we recommend you start with the original website: [http://apartridge.github.io/OppositeRenderer/](http://apartridge.github.io/OppositeRenderer/).